agnes-celle/agnes-celle.github.io/_publications/2019-Introduction.md

 citation: 'Celle, Depraz (2019).
 Introduction, in Depraz N. &amp; Celle A. (eds) <i>Surprise at the intersection of phenomenology and linguistics</i>.
 John Benjamins, Consciousness and Emotion Series'
 category: 'Book chapters'
 ---
-Eds, with N. Depraz

- John Benjamins, Consciousness and Emotion Series, pages 2-5

-Recommended citation: Celle, Depraz (2019).
+Celle, Depraz (2019).
 Introduction, in Depraz N. & Celle A. (eds) <i>Surprise at the intersection of phenomenology and linguistics</i>.
 John Benjamins, Consciousness and Emotion Series